vasilzhigilei/CurbsidePickUp/README.md

 General Idea:

-Many restaurants now are either closed, deliveries, or only offer curbside pickup.
+Many restaurants are now either closed or only offer delivery or curbside pickup.
 The idea of this project is to help the restaurants offering curbside pickup.
-Usually this is done where the clients are requested to text the restaurant with their car color/make/model and name under the order.
+This may be done with a setup where the clients are requested to text the restaurant with their car color/make/model and name under the order.
 This can get very overwhelming for small businesses that simply use a single phone (usually the owner's personal cellphone), and end up receiving dozens of texts an hour.
 Organization is incredibly difficult and clumsy.